 Broome Park Golf and Country Club

 Broome Park Golf and Country Club in the heart of Kent has been around since the reign of Charles I. It offers a Grade 1 listed building as its magnificent centrepiece.
-Its superb 18-hole, 72 par parkland golf course is still open despite an intensive three-year renovation program (finishing in 2013).
+Its superb 18-hole, 72 par parkland golf course which had an extensive renovation programme a few years ago.
 The private 268-acre estate also plays home to a pool, gym, and sauna.
 Guests can take advantage of a facial, a massage, reiki treatments, and manicure/pedicure services for that post-golfing wind down.

 Hever Golf and Country Club

 The famously historic Hever Castle, once the childhood home of Anne Boleyn (and later, Henry VIII’s fourth wife, Anne of Cleves), houses Hever Golf and Country Club.
 Its original purpose was as a 9-hole course for William Waldorf Astor’s personal enjoyment.
 Since then, it has blossomed into an extensive 27-hole course which inspires beginners and professionals alike.
 Royalty remains a theme throughout the grounds.
 The Championship Course comprises the Kings and Queens 9s, along with the par 35 Princes nine-hole course.
 There’s something for every golfer at famous Hever.